 1. Attend a Springfield Cardinals game.
 For a lot of folks, summer equals baseball.
 And the good news is you don’t have to go far to see nine innings (or more) live.
 Springfield is home to its own minor league baseball team that plays in a scenic downtown stadium (Hammons Field, 955 E. Trafficway St.).
-Most of the home games are in the evenings, but you can also catch day games on June 12, 13 and 26; and August 14 and 28 .
+Most of the home games are in the evenings, but you can also catch day games.
 Buy tickets online at milb.com, stubhub.com or at the box office at the stadium.
 Call 417-863-0395.

 2. Did you know Springfield has its own World TeamTennis franchise?
 And you can be a spectator!
-The Springfield Lasers play about half a dozen home matches from July 31 to August 13 at Mediacom Stadium at Cooper Tennis Complex (2331 E. Pythian St.; 417-837-5800).
-Don’t miss John Isner, the No. 1 American male tennis player.
-He’s 6 feet, 10 inches tall and a lot of fun to watch.
+The Springfield Lasers play about half a dozen home matches during evenings in July and August at Mediacom Stadium at Cooper Tennis Complex (2331 E. Pythian St.; 417-837-5800).
 This place is family friendly (no alcohol).
 Unlike what you see on television, these matches can get rowdy with lots of cheering from the fans and music playing in the background.
 It’s really fun for the whole family.
-All matches start at 7 p.m.
-At press time, the match dates were not set.
 For dates and more info, visit springfieldlasers.com.

 Enjoy swimming, hiking, cave-exploring and more!